henrycdavies/great/README.md

 # great

+🚨 **This project is a quick (& dirty) WIP PoC.
+Do not trust it with your work unless you are comfortable with risk of data loss.** 🚨

 A zippy [stacked workflow](https://www.stacking.dev) CLI leveraging [git2-rs libgit2 bindings for Rust](https://github.com/rust-lang/git2-rs).

 The project is under active development with one regular contributor, and is in prototyping/proof-of-concept stage.

 ## Motivation